 From kindergarten through third grade, a child's ability to read grows by leaps and bounds.
-Although teachers provide lots of help, parents continue to play a very important role in their child's reading development.
+Teachers provide lots of help, but parents still play a very important role in their child's reading development.

 Kids who are first learning to read get more information from listening to books read aloud than from reading them independently.
 This is especially true for vocabulary development — kids will learn much more about what words mean by hearing books read aloud and discussing new words with their parents than from reading on their own.

-As your child's reading skills improve, he or she will begin to read independently.
-This doesn’t mean, however, that you should stop reading to your child.
+As kids' reading skills improve, they'll begin to read independently.
+But this doesn’t mean that you should stop reading to your child.
 Reading aloud together can help build vocabulary, improve reading skills, and foster a sense of closeness between you and your child.
 Encourage discussion about characters and share your reactions to books to help reinforce the connection between what you read and everyday life.